lukehsiao/CribSense/docs/setup/troubleshooting.md

 -   Is there anything in the way of the camera?
 -   Are you able to connect to the camera from the Raspberry Pi at all?
 Check by running `raspistill -v` in a terminal to open the camera on the Pi for a few seconds.
 -   If you look at `sudo systemctl status cribsense`, is it actually running?
+-   Is your infant under a blanket that is "tented" up so that it is not making contact with the child?
+If there is significant gaps between the blanket and the child, this might mask the motion.
+-   Can you see the motion if you apmplify the video more?
+-   Can you see the video of you tune the low and high frequency cutoffs?

 ### CribSense doesn't build